Sustainable Development Goals Data Pathfinders

 About the Data

-NASA collaborates with other federal entities and international space organizations, including USGS; the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI); and European Space Agency (ESA), to provide information for understanding a number of phenomena that can be used in monitoring progress towards meeting key indicators within the SDG framework.
+NASA collaborates with other federal entities and international space organizations, including USGS; the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI); and the European Space Agency (ESA), to provide information for understanding a number of phenomena that can be used in monitoring progress towards meeting key indicators within the SDG framework.

 The accuracy of NASA's Earth science data products has been assessed over a widely distributed set of locations and time periods via several ground-truth and validation efforts.
 For more information on this process, please see NASA's data maturity levels.